-The influenza reporting year is defined by standard reporting weeks outlined by the Centers for Disease Control and Prevention, where every year 52 or 53 reporting weeks.
+The influenza reporting year is defined by standard reporting weeks outlined by the Centers for Disease Control and Prevention, where every year has 52 or 53 reporting weeks.
 Increased surveillance for influenza in Florida for the 2018-19 season began in week 40 (ending October 6, 2018) and will extend through week 20 (ending May 21, 2019).
-This report is produced by the Department on a weekly basis during the regular influenza season and an abbreviated report is published on a biweekly basis during the summer months.
+This report is produced by the Florida Department of Health on a weekly basis during the regular influenza season and an abbreviated report is published on a biweekly basis during the summer months.